I’m going to describe the construction of a double turnstile antenna suitable for receiving the satellites in 435MHz band.

 I checked the ROS and it’s perfect on 435MHz band.
 If some adjustment is needed, we can cut the radiator elements (it’s better to cut the elements a little bet longer than the design dimensions).

-I tried the antenna with RTL-SDR dongle and I perfectly received Bugsat-1 satellite:
+I tested the antenna with RTL-SDR dongle and I perfectly received Bugsat-1 satellite:

 Happy receiving to everyone!